 8.1.5.
-The decking may not be attached nor anchored to the bridge, nor may it be used to distort the bridge from its as-built condition.
-However, judges may clamp the decking to the bridge to facilitate deflection measurements as explained in section "11.5 Load Tests: Vertical Load Test."
+The decking must not be attached or anchored to the bridge, and it must not be used to distort the bridge from its as-built condition.

 8.1.6.
-The bridge may not be anchored nor tied to the ground.
+The bridge must not be anchored or tied to the ground.